Henry Cejudo Cements His Greatness with 32-Second Win over TJ Dillashaw

 Henry Cejudo has beaten two champions in a row.
 But even that almost wasn't enough.

-The first win was last August, when he eked out a grindfest to dethrone Demetrious Johnson, the UFC flyweight champion and king of many a pound-for-pound leaderboard.
+The first win was in August, when he narrowly won a grindfest to dethrone Demetrious Johnson, the UFC flyweight champion and king of many a pound-for-pound leaderboard.

-The second came Saturday night and UFC Fight Night 143, when he knocked off bantamweight beltholder TJ Dillashaw, who cut down to 125 pounds for the opportunity to be a two-division champ.
+The second came Saturday night at UFC Fight Night 143, when he knocked off bantamweight beltholder TJ Dillashaw, who cut down to 125 pounds for the opportunity to be a two-division champ.

 Even so, Cejudo (14-2) might have been shunted aside, dinged for a boring style and what many view as an oddball persona.

-But Cejudo robbed them of that chance by knocking out the crowd and betting favorite in 32 seconds.
-According to ESPN—carrying its first-ever UFC event, by the by—it was the fastest finish for a UFC flyweight title fight and tied for fifth-fastest knockout for any title fight.
+But Cejudo robbed anyone of that chance by knocking out the crowd and betting favorite in 32 seconds.
+According to ESPN—carrying its first-ever UFC event—it was the fastest finish for a UFC flyweight title fight and tied for fifth-fastest knockout for any title fight.

 ESPN Stats & Info @ESPNStatsInfo